1082-datascience/finalproject-finalproject-1082ds_group6/README.md

 ### code

 * Which method do you use?
+  * Linear regression / Lasso / Ridge / Elastic net
+  * SVM / RF / GBT / Stacking
 * What is a null model for comparison?
+  * Linear regression with no regressor.
 * How do your perform evaluation? ie. Cross-validation, or extra separated data
+  * k-fold

 ### results

-* Which metric do you use
+* Which metric do you use ?
-  * precision, recall, R-square
+  * MAPE
 * Is your improvement significant?
+  * Yes !
 * What is the challenge part of your project?
+  * Tuning

 ## Reference
 * Code/implementation which you include/reference (__You should indicate in your presentation if you use code for others.
 Otherwise, cheating will result in 0 score for final project.__)